Joble9012/Joble9012/README.md

 [View Source Code](https://github.com/Joble9012/SpotifyListeningHistoryDataAnalysis)

 ### Overview & Objective
-Music has always been woven into my daily routine—whether I’m on my way to school, studying, working out, or just relaxing.
+Music has always been a part of my daily routine—whether I’m on my way to school, studying, working out, or just relaxing.
 Over the years, Spotify has become a constant companion, silently collecting data about my listening habits.
-This project explores that history to uncover what my music says about me—what artists and genres dominate my playlists, when I tend to listen the most, and how my habits have evolved over time.
+This project explores that history to uncover what my music says about me, what artists and genres dominate my playlists, when I tend to listen the most, and how my habits have evolved over time.

 The objective of this project is to analyze and visualize my personal Spotify listening history to gain deeper insight into my listening behavior.
 By transforming raw Spotify streaming data into meaningful metrics, I aimed to answer questions like:
 Which artists and songs have defined different periods of my life?